kinsvater/second-brain/modern-data-stack.md

 ## Criteria - how to pick a tool

-- Simple configuration
+- Simple configuration - as little maintenance as possible
 - SQL first
 - Code first - easy to version control and other SWE best practices
 - Open source with the option to go for a cloud offering

 ## Extract and load

-Tools: airbyte, meltano
+Tools: airbyte, meltano, singer

 ## Transform

-dbt
+Tools: dbt

 ## Analytics database

-duckdb
+Tools: duckdb, snowflake

 ## Data quality

-Soda, great expectations
+Tools: dbt test, soda, great expectations

+## Orchestrate

+Tools: airflow, prefect